Public Programs

 Dive into the vibrant spirit of our northeast neighborhood!
 This year’s event features local murals, stunning wild vegetable gardens, and more, celebrating our community's creativity and inviting everyone to explore and connect.

-1-2pm: Bike decorating and parade starting at the northeast pocket park 2-4pm: Neighborhood shed tour 4-6pm: Potluck and burgers on the grill at Tinworks Art
+1-2pm: Bike decorating and parade starting at the Northern Pacific Park 2-4pm: Neighborhood shed tour (map here) 4-6pm: Potluck and burgers on the grill at Tinworks Art

 About the sheds

-810 E Davis St Raven Forge, longtime blacksmith and craftsman who uses hammers, anvils, and a forge to produce both traditional and contemporary ironwork.
+810 E Davis St Raven Forge: This longtime blacksmith and craftsman uses hammers, anvils, and a forge to produce both traditional and contemporary ironwork.
 Come by and see a forging demonstration.

-625 E Tamarack, next to the old train station The Big Red Bard and Yellow Caboose with Statue of Liberty Photo ops abound at this historic barn preserved by the north side’s avid antiques guy Bob Arnold.
-Enjoy the exterior of the site only, no interior access.
+625 E Tamarack, next to the old train depot Visit the Big Red Barn and Yellow Caboose with Statue of Liberty.
+Photos ops abound at this historic barn preserved by the north side's avid antiques guy, Bob Arnold.
+Enjoy the exterior of the site only, please; no interior access.

-314 N Black Ave Julie and Peter Belschwender: Updated old Northside home with a modern look and old-style charm.
-Shed/office adorn the back of the property with many drought reistant plants to round out this gem.
+314 N Black Ave Julie and Peter Belschwender: Updated old northside home with a modern look and old-style charm.
+A shed/office adorns the back of the property with many drought-resistant plants to round out this gem.